 If your goal is to retire and never work another day in your life, then this post is not for you!

-But, if like me, you think of retirement as the freedom to finally do what you want to do,then keep reading.
-When I finally retire from my full-time job, I plan to travel more, volunteer regularly, try gourmet cooking and a lot of other things but I also want to work!
+But, if like me, you think of financial independence as the freedom to finally do what you want to do, then keep on reading.
+When I finally retire from my full-time job, I plan to travel more, volunteer regularly, try gourmet cooking classes and a lot of other things but I also want to work!
 What?
 Why do you want to retire if you plan to keep working anyway?
 Well what I don’t want is an 8 to 5 Monday to Friday job anymore.
 I want to decide when I work and what kind of work I do.
 I may work for a month straight and then stop for a while or just work a few hours each week for months at a time, it will be whatever I feel like doing.
 Whatever I do, I will always have a side hustle.
+So I may never be FIRE (Financial Independence, Retire Early) after all, FIRO (Financial Independence, Retirement Optional) may be the only acronym I will ever be able to use!

 And the good news is for every $1,000 I will earn in retirement, it is $25,000 less I need in my nest egg (using the 4% rule).
 So assuming I make $10,000 a year from a side hustle, I can forego saving $250,000!!
 That’s only $190 a week, how hard can it be?
 How many years did I just shave off my full-time work?